NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Experimental Setup

 \subsection{Training Details}

 To finalise the training configuration, we compared various network architectures, \textit{teacher-forcing} probabilities, and hint configurations, as outlined in \cref{sec:ablation}.
-During training, \textit{teacher-forcing} was applied with a probability of $P_T=0.1$ to stabilise the trajectories by feeding the ground truth hints back to the network at each step.
-We then used softmax for the categorical hints and sigmoids for the mask hints.
-For the synthetic dataset, $1000$, $64$, and $64$ random samples were generated for training, evaluation, and testing, respectively.
-The real-world dataset was split using a \num{60}/\num{20}/\SI{20}{\%} split across graphs extracted from sequences $00$, $02$, $04$, and $06$ of SemanticKITTI.
-These sequences were selected due to the varying complexity of the routes and the diversity of the environment in each.
+We used \textit{teacher-forcing} with a probability of $P_T=0.1$ to stabilise the trajectories, softmax for the categorical hints, and sigmoids for the mask hints.
+For the synthetic dataset, we generated $1000$/$64$/$64$ samples for training/evaluation/testing, respectively.
+As the encoder requires fixed-length inputs, we adjust input nodes by either randomly repeating them (padding) or randomly masking them.
+When comparing against the algorithms, the real-world dataset was split using a \num{60}/\num{20}/\SI{20}{\%} split across SemanticKITTI sequences $00$, $02$, $04$, and $06$, chosen for the route and environment variability in each.
+When comparing against the learned registration baselines, our evaluation follows the experimental setup proposed by GeoTransformer \cite{geotransformer}, including their data splits and scan distance settings.
+We train on SemanticKitti \cite{semantickitti} sequences $00-05$, evaluate on sequences $06-07$, and test on sequences $08-07$.

 Models were trained for \num{10000} steps with a batch size of $8$, calculating the loss for each intermediate hint and output.
-The hidden size for model features was set to $256$, and the Adam optimiser was used with a learning rate of \num{1e-3}.
-Finally, as the network requires fixed-length inputs, we adjust the number of the input nodes to ensure compatibility with the encoders' architecture.
-To maintain consistency in the representations, especially when working with real-world datasets, we either pad the input nodes by randomly repeating them or randomly mask them, depending on the number of nodes in the input.
+The hidden size was set to $256$, and the Adam optimiser was used with a learning rate of \num{1e-3}.
+Our models and learned baselines were trained on an NVIDIA RTX A6000 GPU, with all algorithmic computations and dataset generation running on the same GPU.
+Experiments were implemented using JAX, Haiku \cite{haiku2020github}, and the CLRS library \cite{clrs}.